-In front of the Thai Hoa Palace is the courtyard where the ministers gathered, stood in line and faced the Palace to perform the ceremony.
+In front of the Thai Hoa Palace is the courtyard where the ministers gathered, stood in line, and faced the Palace to perform the ceremony.

 4. Truong Lang

-It’s not only a comfortable walkway with roofs and walls to prevent rain and wind, but also a circuit that connects the works.
+It’s not only a comfortable walkway with roofs and walls to prevent rain and wind but also a circuit that connects the works.

-In particular, along Truong Lang in the direction from west to east, Forbidden City has different exhibitions of the ancient Hue.
+In particular, along with Truong Lang in the direction from west to east, Forbidden City has different exhibitions of the ancient Hue.

-The collection consists of black and white documents of architecture, landscape, people and many activities in Hue in the early twentieth century.
+The collection consists of black-and-white documents of architecture, landscape, people, and many activities in Hue in the early twentieth century.

 5. The royal garden

-Since Hue Festival in 2012, the Center for Conservation of Monuments of Hue has revived Co Ha garden in Hue Imperial City.
+Since Hue Festival in 2012, the Center for Conservation of Monuments of Hue has revived the Co Ha garden in Hue Imperial City.

-Although only Royal members could visit this garden, now it opens for all visitors to enjoy the scenery with ponds, hundreds of flowers and ornamental plants.
+Although only Royal members could visit this garden, now it opens for all visitors to enjoy the scenery with ponds, hundreds of flowers, and ornamental plants.

 6. The ruins